-If you operate a bar (This link will open a new window), you must fulfill the same mandatory billing obligations as restaurant operators and caterers, in addition to the obligations described below.
+If you operate a bar, you must fulfill the same mandatory billing obligations as restaurant operators and caterers, in addition to the obligations described below.

 If you operate a bar, you must also provide clients with a bill for the following supplies: